daviddupuis/jeffskinnerbox.github.io/content/articles/howto-linux-maintenance-and-filesystem-hygiene.md

 Linux reboots immediately and looks for disk errors with the [`fsck`][05] command.
 Confirm fixing disk errors by pressing "y" and "Enter" if prompted.

-If this fails, read these articals "[Disk Maintenance under Linux (Disk Recovery][01]", [How to recover partitions and data using Linux - Tutorial][04], and then follow the instructions carefully!
+If this fails, read these articles "[Disk Maintenance under Linux (Disk Recovery][01]", [How to recover partitions and data using Linux - Tutorial][04], and then follow the instructions carefully!